17th May 2019OlympiaLondon

 Caroline is a mum of two and enjoys yoga, walking and reading (if she can stay awake long enough…!).

 Susie supposedly reached the top of her game in global hi tech marketing in her twenties and yet she believed there was more.
-The problem was she had no more to give.
-Her boss funded a Coach to bring balance back; then life changed.
+But, she had no more to give - when her boss funded a Coach to bring balance back, life changed.

 Yasmin Sheikh is the founder of Diverse Matters, a consultancy in diversity issues and specialising in disability issues in the workplace and a former lawyer.

 Yasmin helps organisations empower their workforce to be disability confident through her consultancy services, workshops, coaching and disability focused events.

 Yasmin also helps organisations become more inclusive thereby increasing profitability and improving the retention of staff.

 Yasmin is also a multi-award winning international speaker, TEDx speaker, 2018 winner of the Asian Women of Achievement Awards, (in association with Natwest) for her work in tackling pre-conceptions about disability, LGBT and ethnic minorities, Vice-Chair of Lawyers with Disabilities and Council member at the Law Society.
 She also recently won Changemaker of the Year awarded by the Professional Speakers' Academy for her work in changing cultures in organisations.